Shalrie Joseph: Later career

 On August 1, 2012, Joseph was traded to Chivas USA in exchange for Blair Gavin, a second round pick in the 2013 MLS SuperDraft, and allocation money.
+On August 29, 2012, Joseph scored a brace against the Revolution in his first match against his old club.
+During the match, Joseph became the first player in Major League Soccer history to face a club for which he had previously appeared in 250+ matches.

 On February 19, 2013, Joseph was traded to Seattle Sounders FC along with second round picks in the 2014 MLS SuperDraft and 2015 MLS SuperDraft, and a swap in allocation order.
+He scored his first (and only) goal for Seattle in an August 17 loss to the Houston Dynamo.

 In April 2014, Joseph rejoined the New England Revolution.

 On May 21, 2016, Joseph signed up to play with Premier Development League side FC Boston.

-International
+International career

 Joseph was a member of the Grenada national team, for whom he has played for in the Caribbean Cup, the 2009 CONCACAF Gold Cup, and World Cup qualifiers.

-Coaching
+Coaching career

-Joseph became head coach of Grenada national football team in March 2018.
+Joseph became head coach of Grenada national team in March 2018.

 In March 2020, Joseph returned to the United States and joined his former club the New England Revolution in a coaching role.
+He would depart the Revolution in September of 2023, following the resignation of then-head coach Bruce Arena.
+He would join Arena’s staff as an assistant in San Jose in 2024.

-Personal
+Personal life

 Joseph earned his U.S. citizenship in 2009.